mattwirn/Bear-ly-Breaking-Even/Sprint 2.md

 1. A component test for the logo that checks if the logo renders and is visible
 2. A test fort the Page Header to check that it renders and displays

-The  four end to end tests are as follows:
+The  four e2e tests are as follows:
 1. Testing that the Log in button redirects from the Home page to the Login page
 2. Testing that the Sign up button redirects from the Home page to the Signup page
 3. Testing that the Logo/Home button redirects from the Login page to the Home page